Being a musician means always hitting the right notes to achieve the sound and tone that you want.

 Low gauges won’t hurt your fingers as much and will make it easier to play (perfect for students working on their finger vibrato), but they will make it more difficult to play certain techniques.

-beginners should start with lower-gauge strings as they develop their fingers and explore different musical styles.
-Different signs that it’s time to change your guitar strings
+Generally, beginners should start with lower-gauge strings as they develop their fingers and explore different musical styles.

 When do you need to change your guitar strings?
 How can you tell when they’re damaged or used up?